pmkary/university-compiler-course/04/all-subset-prefix-postfix/README.txt

 ── ─── INFORMATION ────────────────────────────────────────────────────────────────
 ──

-    Use "kc; node 04/all-subset-prefix-postfix/app.js" from the root of the project.
+    Use "node 04/all-subset-prefix-postfix/app.js" from the root of the project.

 ── ────────────────────────────────────────────────────────────────────────────────